About

 6. After studying the lessons of the week, work on the assignment(s) listed for that week.

 7. As you work on an assignment, discuss it with your classmates and with us.
 High-level collaboration (eg general strategies to tackle a problem) is encouraged.
-Copying and pasting others’ code is not and will be considered plagiarism.
+Using others’ code is not and will be considered plagiarism.

-All deadlines and rules are posted in this website, but we can be flexible with the rules if needed (such as if you get sick).
-We will also be widely available to help you on Discord and most likely in person too, so don’t hesitate to ask questions.
+All deadlines and rules are posted in this website, but we can be flexible if needed (such as if you get sick).
+This should be done before the deadline.
+We will also be widely available to help you on Discord and in person too, so don’t hesitate to ask questions.
 General software or programming questions are also okay, so please ask ahead.
 No one is born an expert, so there are no dumb questions.

 Discord?